caneignacio/water-bottling-facilities-in-the-us/README.md

 ### Power BI Report

 A report was built upon the model.
-The editable version can be found in the [watersources-datagov.pbix]() file on this Github repository.
-There is also an open link to a read-only version of the report on [this link](https://app.powerbi.com/view?r=eyJrIjoiNGI5MWYxNjctZTVmZi00MGNjLTkzYjItMjgxNTRiNWU3MDdmIiwidCI6IjM1NDg3YTU2LTFlNGYtNDAzNC04ODNkLWViYjBiMDMxZDNjNCIsImMiOjR9).
+The editable version can be found in the [Power BI file](files/water-bottling-facilities-in-the-us.pbix) on this Github repository.
+There is also a read-only version of the report on [this link](https://app.powerbi.com/view?r=eyJrIjoiNGI5MWYxNjctZTVmZi00MGNjLTkzYjItMjgxNTRiNWU3MDdmIiwidCI6IjM1NDg3YTU2LTFlNGYtNDAzNC04ODNkLWViYjBiMDMxZDNjNCIsImMiOjR9).

 The report consists on a front cover and two more pages, with the following elements: